Getting that scholarship to play Division I. It’s the dream for a lot of athletes playing sports. But what is the reality?

 What Are the Odds?

-A total of 13 percent of high school athletes will play lacrosse, at some level, in college.
-This includes Division I, II, III along with NAIA and NJCAA.
+More recently according to a 2018 report from NCAA.org, 12.4 percent of high school athletes will play lacrosse, at some level, in college.
+This includes Division I, II, and III.

 What Does The Scholarship Cost?